 The social forces that allowed Donald Trump the man to become President, and that are rising around the world, are so much bigger than his personality that focusing on a diagnosis risks marginalizing the contributions of therapists.
 Once mental health professionals took a diagnostic position during the campaign, that’s all the media wanted to know from them—before the media moved on to more interesting topics.

-On the other hand, “You’re probably NOT a good fit if any of the following is a big ‘yes’ for you” (from the same link):
+“You’re probably NOT a good fit if any of the following is a big ‘yes’ for you” (from the website):

 - Your main focus for action now is making sure Trump is a one-term President with a Democratic Congress after two years.